Am I denying that there are people not worth talking to? Certainly not. I’m only cautioning you not to be one of them.

-My daydreaming is broken by a clunk, a clank, and a bang.
+My daydreaming is broken by a clunk, and a bang, bangity-bang.
 Mr. Morrice pushes the rattling projector trolley from the cloak room at the back of the class and positions it in front of his desk with the projector lens pointing toward the chalk board.
 Mrs. McCree, the school helper, appears and pulls the projector screen, a compact metal tube, from its corner to the right of the board.
 She and Mr. Morrice unfold its legs and balance the screen behind Mr. Maurice’s desk, front and center of the chalkboard.
 Grabbing the metal handle, Mr. Morrice whips the screen up to its full height and secures it on a rod that Mrs. McCree draws up its backside.
 Then Mr. Morrice pulls a large, round metal tin from the shelf under the projector.
 I’m shaking with excitement, A film!!
 A surprise film!
 Maybe we get to watch Charlie and the Chocolate Factory.
 Zorro.
 Or The Bush Baby.
 Or Evolution, my favourite Canadian Film Board animation.
 I watch as Mr. Morrice and Mrs. McCree unfold the projector arms, remove the lid from the tin, and lift the film reel.
 One mounts the film reel on the front arm of the projector while the other mounts an empty reel on the back arm.
 Mrs. McCree plugs in the projector while Mr. Morrice loosens the end of the film from the front reel and threads it through the projector.
 Mrs. McCree grabs the length of film spewed from the projector body and secures it to the back reel.
 All right, says Mr. Morrice, put your books away.